SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we tackled the classical database problem of estimating execution times and cardinalities for SQL queries in relational databases.
-We developed SQL2Circuits quantum machine learning model based on the previous research on quantum natural language processing.
-More precisely, we developed an encoding method to translate SQL queries into parametrized circuits.
-We optimized the circuit parameters so that the model makes estimations about SQL queries.
-The results on the binary classification task align with the previous research in quantum natural language processing \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021}, and four-class classification results are promising.
-We studied the SQL2Circuits model's expressibility and entangling capabilities.
-The calculated metrics indicated that the SQL2Circuits quantum machine learning model has favorable properties compared to other models which the previous research has studied \cite{Sim_Johnson_Aspuru_Guzik_2019}.
+This work tackled the database problem of estimating cardinalities, costs, and execution times for SQL queries.
+We developed a quantum machine learning model based on quantum natural language processing \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021}.
+We implemented a robust category-theoretical encoding mechanism to translate SQL queries into parametrized circuits.
+The results on the binary classification task align with prior research in QNLP \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021}, and the multi-class classification results are a significant step forward.
+The calculated expressibility and entangling capability metrics indicated that the model has favorable properties \cite{Sim_Johnson_Aspuru_Guzik_2019}.

-We do not believe there will be a clear moment when quantum computing starts offering speedups over classical computing.
-Instead, we will stay on the path of taking small steps toward better quantum computing software and hardware, which will eventually perform better in certain well-defined computationally hard tasks.
-This work is one of the first steps toward this goal in database research.

-Quantum computing for the databases research field offers an immersive amount of future work and interesting possibilities.
-We did not yet train or test the model on real quantum computing hardware mainly because access to real hardware is still slow and limited.
-We can test the model's learnability and performance with circuits executed on a noisy simulator.
-We aim to achieve better classification accuracy by increasing the number of target qubits and developing classical subroutines for parameter optimization.

-We did not yet address the question of how to make the model adaptive to the changes in a database.
-Since the training process was already iterative, it is possible that this iterative nature can be utilized when a database is updated.
-We will study how much the database needs to change before the model starts to perform essentially worse.
+We have not yet addressed how to adapt the model to database changes.
+Since the training process is iterative, it could be utilized in retraining after the database has been updated.
+We will study how much the database needs to change before the model starts performing differently.
+Additionally, the current model was not trained or evaluated on real hardware.
+Due to its moderate size, deploying it on real hardware would be feasible.
+Studying the model's performance on real hardware will be part of the future research.

-The crucial question in quantum computing generally is how to compare quantum computing-based algorithms to the corresponding classical algorithms.
-This question also applies to our work.
-Before we can perform a realistic comparison, we need to be able to tackle problems at the same level as the classical algorithms are solving the problems.

-The quantum natural language processing-inspired SQL query encoding mechanism, which translates the queries into parameterized circuits, might provide a fruitful approach to tackle query transformations generally.
-We also want to study if the encoding is optimal in the first place.
-For example, we could encode query plans or just conjunctive part of SQL into a circuit and apply different circuit layouts.
-This will produce essentially different circuits with different performances and learning capabilities.